luhurfatah/gke-cicd/README.md

 ### GKE Configuration

-For my Google Kubernetes Engine (GKE) setup, I'm using Global Load Balancing (GLB) with Network Endpoint Groups (NEG) as the backend.
+For the Google Kubernetes Engine (GKE) setup, I'm using Global Load Balancing (GLB) with Network Endpoint Groups (NEG) as the backend.
 I've also configured a static IP address (35.201.64.31) for the frontend.

 ## Health Check Adjustment

 Now, here's the tricky part.
 GLB automatically creates a health check to see if my pods are ready.
 However, my app doesn't have a route for the `/` path, which causes an issue.
-To fix it, I manually changed the health check to request `/healthz` instead of `/`, ensuring that my pods are marked as ready.
+To fix it, I manually changed the health check to request `/healthz` instead of `/`, ensuring that the pods are marked as ready.

 <details>
 <summary><strong>Ingress Status</strong></summary>